 - 21 World – In the right place.
 Accomplishment, completion.
 Pause before the next stage.

 How to Interpret the Minor Arcana

 The Minor Arcana are often considered to be less important than the Major Arcana cards.
-To me, this isn’t correct.
+This is incorrect.
 When someone is dealing with a set of circumstances, they are right in the middle of the action.
-And, while a Major can point out the overall energy, the Minor card is able to pinpoint the details and give the necessary advice—now.
+While a Major can point out the overall energy, the Minor card is able to pinpoint the details and give the necessary advice—in the present moment.

 The Meanings of the Minor Arcana Cards

 There are four suits in the Minor Arcana:

 - Ace of Wands – Rush of energy, inspiration, passion, creativity.